Skip to content

 Approach

-Patience sorting with binary search.
+length_of_lis: patience sorting with binary search.
 Maintain a list of "tails" where tails[i] is the smallest tail element for an increasing subsequence of length i+1.
-For each number, use bisect_left to find its position and either extend or replace.
+For each number, use bisect_left to find its position and either extend or replace. length_of_lis_dp is the classic O(n^2) DP alternate: dp[i] is the LIS length ending at i, built by scanning all earlier elements.

 When to Use